-Our quest for knowledge can be traced to the very beginning of civilization.
-There are many ancient relics that show this but one of the most notable ones is the Library of Alexandria.
+Our quest for knowledge can be traced to the beginning of civilization.
+There are many ancient relics that prove this, but one of the most notable is the Library of Alexandria.
 Founded at the beginning of the 3rd century BC, it was one of the earliest and most sophisticated centers for learning.

 As the largest and most significant libraries in the ancient world, it contained over a million scrolls, which included works of the great thinkers of the age such as scientists, mathematicians and poets from various civilizations.

 Sadly, it was burned down by zealots during an invasion that was supposedly headed by Julius Caesar.
 The burning down of the Library of Alexandria is considered to be one of the greatest tragedies in the academic world.
 Humanity lost incalculable loss of ancient work that could never be retrieved again.

 Many years of destruction and senseless warfare, were interspersed with golden eras of enlightenment that marked times of great progress.
 Science and the arts have particularly flourished over the past two centuries.

 Our natural curiosity is a gift of human intelligence.
 In fact, our brains are incredible works of art.
 With over 100 billion neurons, it enables us to synthesize, organize and memorize information at rapid speeds.
 If we learn how to use it correctly, we’ll have access to its unbound potential.

 Yet, most of people do not tap into even half of our brain’s potential because they have closed ourselves off to expanding and growing its capacity.
 They are indifferent to their cerebral powerhouse and how they utilize it.
 In this way, they miss out becoming a lifelong learner.

 The quality of our information diet has declined over the years, with more and more people engaging their minds in superficial topics.
 Most reality TV shows and celebrity gossip are examples of entertainment sources that are “junk food” for the mind and do not serve us in any way.